-The tibry:binding element can also define binding-only message data by including child elements.
+The tibrv:binding element can also define binding-only message data by including child elements.
 The following elements can be a child:

+- tibrv:msg

+- tibrv:field

+- tibry:context

+Any binding-only data defined at the binding level is attached to all messages that use the binding.

+The tibry:binding element has the following attributes:

+stringEncoding Specifies the character set used in encoding

+string data included in the message.
+The

+default value is utf-8.

+stringAsOpaque Specifies how string data is passed in

+messages. false, the default value, specifies that strings data is passed as TIRBMSG_STRING. true specifies that string data is passed as tibrv:operation

+OPAQUE.

+<tibry:operation>

+</tibrv:operation>

-messages that use the bindi Attributes The tibry: binding element has the following attributes: stringEncoding Specifies the character set used in encoding string data included in the message.
-The default value is utf-8. stringAsOpaque Specifies how string data is passed in messages. false, the default value, specifies that strings data is passed as TIRBMSG_STRING. true specifies that string data is passed as OPAQUE. tibrv:operation Synopsis <tibrv:operation></tibrv:operation> Description signifies that the messages us ent is a child of a WSDL operation element.
-It sed for this operation are mapped into a TibrvMsg pocific array policies and data fields.
+The tibry:operation element is a child of a WSDL operation element.
+It signifies that the messages used for this operation are mapped into a TibryMsg and defines any operation specific array policies and data fields.

 A tibry:operation element can specify an operation specific array policy by adding a child tibry:array element.
-This array policy overrides any array policy set at the binding level. inserted into all TibrvMsg m can define binding-only message data to be essages generated by the operation by adding The following elements are valid children: • tibrv:msg • tibrv:field • tibrv:context Any binding-only data define all messages generated by the ed by a tibry:operation element is attached to the operation.
+This array policy overrides any array policy set at the binding level.

+A tibry:operation element can define binding-only message data to be inserted into all TibryMsg messages generated by the operation by adding children to define the data.
+The following elements are valid children:

+- tibrv:msg

+- tibrv:field

+- tibrv:context

+Any binding-only data defined by a tibrv:operation element is attached to all messages generated by the operation.